From Dimensional Reduction of 4d Spin Foam Model to Adding Non-Gravitational Fields to 3d Spin Foam Model: Conclusions

 \section{Conclusions}

-The lesson that can be learnt from the above calculations is that if one start with a pure gravity in 3 dimensional space and let these dimensions grow up, which is equivalent to appearing the new matter fields in appropriate manner, then what will emerge is the new 4 dimensional space which contains a pure 4 dimensional gravity.
+The point that can be concluded from the above calculations is that if one starts with a pure gravity in 3 dimensional space and let these dimensions grow up, which is equivalent to appearing the new matter fields in appropriate manner, then what will emerge is the new 4 dimensional space, which contains a pure 4 dimensional gravity.
 In other words by cooling the 3 dimensional space, many kinds of particles will appear in this space, and finally the appearance of the 4th dimension can be observed.
-In this new-born space there exist only pure 4 dimensional gravity.
-Actually this is a scenario to show how the new dimensions and matter (or even dark energy) will appear and extend from pure gravity.
+In this new-born space there exists only a pure 4 dimensional gravity.
+Actually this is a scenario to show that how the new dimensions and matter (or even dark energy) will appear and extend from pure gravity.